 Cooking sausage in the oven is a speedy and convenient way to prepare this delicious source of protein.

-Per Susan Lundman your oven needs to be pre-heated to at least 400 degrees Fahrenheit /204 degrees Celsius.
+- Preheat your oven to at least 400 degrees Fahrenheit /204 degrees Celsius.
 Verify this temperature with a thermostat to reduce the risk of under-cooking the sausage.

-The most important factor to consider when determining how to cook sausage in oven or on the stove top is done-ness.
+The most important factor to consider when determining how to cook sausage in the oven “done-ness.”

 Even smoked meats can harbor bacteria, so getting sausages to the right temperature and keeping them hot enough to kill off microbes is critically important.

-How To Cook Italian Sausage In The Oven
+How Long To Cook Sausage In Oven At 350?

 Sausage is a mixture of base meats, spices, fats, and water.
 It can either be pressed into patties or encased and sold as links.
 Depending on the fat content of the base meat, there may be more water in the sausage blend.